 This has been weighing very heavy on me, but I think it’s important to share this update because we are definitely not alone in this.

-That’s the best way to describe it!
+That is truly the best way to describe it!
+We have gone through every single stage of grieving.
 We were definitely in the denial phase for a long time.
-And it’s taken me the last few weeks to get to the acceptance part.
-That’s how I was able to write this whole thing!
+And it’s taken me the last few months to get to the acceptance part.
+That’s how I was able to finally sit down and write this!

 A few people in our lives were being overly optimistic up until the decision.
 A few people were being surprisingly pessimistic.
 Now I know that it was me taking it personally, but before it felt like they were being insensitive.

 Being in this waiting stage was the absolute worst part of it.
 It’s something I imagine a lot of couples are currently going through.
 Even fall brides, I’m sure are anticipating the approaching decision stage and how awful it will be.